 A BRIEF DESCRIPTION OF THE COURSES OFFERED AND SUGGESTED ORDER OF COMPLETION

-All courses are in four lesson modules, with a lesson held each week.
-Except for those marked ‘4 week course’, the standard format is a four lesson series (Book 1) followed immediately by a four week continuation (Book 2).
-Therefore students may complete eight consecutive lessons in a term if they wish.
+All courses are in three lesson modules, with a lesson held each week.
+Except for those marked ‘3 week course’, the standard format is a three lesson series (Book 1) followed immediately by a three week continuation (Book 2).
+Therefore students may complete six (usually) consecutive lessons in a term if they wish.
 Book 1 (or equivalent) is usually a pre-requisite for doing Book 2 – if in doubt please enquire.
 All lessons contain set hands covering the main themes of that lesson and each course includes a full set of notes.
-Cost is $80 per 4 lessons, payable at the start of the course by cash, cheque, electronic transfer or card.
+Cost of all courses is $60 per 3 lessons (or you can pay for the full 6 lessons upfront if you wish), payable at the first lesson by cash, cheque, electronic transfer or card.